singh-man/books/crackingTheCoding/10_sortingAndSearching.md

 Observe that we can also make a similar conclusion by looking at the ends of columns or rows.
 If the  end of a column  or row is less than x, then we know that we must move down  (for rows) or to the right (for columns) to find x.
 This is because the end is always the maximum element.

-We can bring these observations together into a solution.1he observations are the following:
+We can bring these observations together into a solution.
+The observations are the following:

 - If the start of a column is greater than x, then x is to the left of the column.
 - If the end of a column is less than x, then x is to the right of the column.